caocscar/workshops/pyspark sparksql/pyspark.md

 ## Miscellaneous Methods
 There are a lot of methods available.
 A list of them are here http://spark.apache.org/docs/latest/api/python/pyspark.sql.html

-**Tip:** The Spark version on Fladoop is updated every time maintenance is performed.
+**Tip:** The Spark version on Flux Hadoop is updated every time maintenance is performed.
 When you look at the Spark documentation, make sure you are looking up docs for the same version (and not necessarily the latest version).

 You can check the current version of Spark using `SparkContext.version` or `sc.version` OR if you are outside of the PySpark interactive shell `spark-shell --version`.